Embed This Data

 - FDI Inflow:

-Suriname has been plagued by corruption cases in recent years, and organized crime and drug networks continue to hamper governance and undermine the judicial system.
+Organized crime and drug networks undermine governance and the judicial system.
 Corruption is most pervasive in government procurement, license issuance, land policy, and taxation.
-The judiciary is susceptible to political influence and suffers from a significant shortage of judges and a large backlog of cases.
+In 2013, despite a pledge to do so, the government did not establish a constitutional court to review the revised amnesty law’s constitutionality.
+The judiciary is susceptible to political influence.
 Property rights are not well protected.

 The top individual income tax rate is 38 percent, and the top corporate tax rate is 36 percent.
 Other taxes include a property tax, a tax on dividends, and an excise tax.
-The overall tax burden equals 19 percent of the domestic economy.
-Overall public spending is 27 percent of GDP.
-Public debt amounts to about 20 percent of gross domestic output.
-The country is debating creating a sovereign wealth fund, which could buoy public finances.
+The overall tax burden equals 18.3 percent of domestic output.
+Public expenditures amount to 29.5 percent of the domestic economy, and government debt equals 29 percent of GDP.